sdrasco/tickscope/README.md

 ## Project Progress Highlights

+- **2025-03-06**: Added Bid-Ask Spread and Volume Heartbeat charts (so three charts for underlying, and three for option contract).
-- 2025-03-04: You can now see option contract trades as well.
+- **2025-03-04**: You can now see option contract trades as well.
-- 2025-02-19: The thing works.
+- **2025-02-19**: The thing works.
 You can now watch stock trades roll in one by one.
 Try not to get hypnotized.

 ## Running Tickscope